-Day 4 - Breakfast in camp, then ride back down into the valley, following the spectacular ridges of the Buque mountain range with their tremendous views.
+Day 4 - Breakfast in camp, then ride back down into the valley, following the ridges of the Buque mountain range and winding your way through the beech forest.
 After about 3 hours riding, arrive back at base camp for hot showers and a well-deserved lunch or, if the weather is particularly good, you might stop for a swim and perhaps an 'asado' by the river.
 The afternoon to relax, walk, fish or ride again.
 Dinner and night base camp.
 (B,L,D)